skysqlinc/skysql-docs/docs/Using AWS GCP private VPC connections/Setting up GCP Private Service Connect.md

 ### **Disable GCP Private Service Connect**

 To disable GCP Private Service Connect via the SkySQL Portal:

+!!!
+Note:
+    Adding a new PSC will fail unless existing PSC to deleted projects are deleted.

 1. Visit the SkySQL Portal.
 2. Find the service that you would like to modify.